I feel like the box should say:

 A quinoa bake of course!

-- 1 flax egg [1 tbsp freshly ground flax + 3 tbsp water]
+- 1 flax egg [1 tablespoon freshly ground flax + 3 tablespoon water]

 - 8 almonds, smashed

-- 1 tbsp coconut sugar [optional - it's great without it!]
+- 1 tablespoon coconut sugar [optional – it’s great without it!]

 - handful of chocolate chunks [you can try making your own too!
 Recipe below]

-- Pinch white stevia or if you hate stevia, 1-2 tsp agave, honey, or coconut sugar
+- Pinch white stevia or if you hate stevia, 1-2 teaspoon agave, honey, or coconut sugar

 I had no idea if using avocados as a replacement for some of the flax egg was going to work, but it did!
 I’m always left with so many rotten avocados at the end of the week so I’ll have to play around with this in other recipes.